githedgehog/docs/docs/vlab/overview.md

 ```

 ### ORAS

-For convenience HedgeHog provides a script to install oras:
+For convenience Hedgehog provides a script to install ORAS:

 ```bash
 curl -fsSL https://i.hhdev.io/oras | bash
 ```

 ### HHFAB

 A github access token is required to download `hhfab`, please submit a ticket using the [Hedgehog Support Portal](https://support.githedgehog.com/).
 Once obtained, use the provided username and token to log into the Github container registry:

 ```bash
 docker login ghcr.io --username provided_username --password provided_token
 ```

 Hedgehog maintains a utility to install and configure VLAB, called `hhfab`.
 To install:

 ```bash
 curl -fsSL https://i.hhdev.io/hhfab | bash
 ```

 ## Next steps